M. P. de Zoysa

 Manameldura Piyadasa de Zoysa (born 1910) was a Ceylonese politician.

 De Zoysa was involved in Sri Lankan politics before the country's independence and was associated with the State Council of Ceylon established under the Donoughmore Constitution.

-In 1956 he was elected to Parliament in the seat of Ambalangoda-Balapitiya, representing the Mahajana Eksath Peramuna.
+In 1956 he was elected to Parliament from Ambalangoda-Balapitiya, representing the Mahajana Eksath Peramuna party.
 In 1959 he was appointed the Minister of Labour in the cabinet of W. Dahanayake.

-At the Parliamentary elections in March 1960 he was elected in the seat of Rathgama, retaining the seat in the subsequent elections in July that year.
-De Zoysa subsequently resigned from the seat in late 1960 following his implication in the Thalagodapitiya Bribery Commission.
+At the Parliamentary elections in March 1960 he was elected from the Rathgama electoral district, retaining the seat in the subsequent elections in July that year.
+De Zoysa resigned from the seat in late 1960 following his implication in the Thalagodapitiya Bribery Commission report.
 He later accepted a position in the Senate of Ceylon, replacing G. P. Wickramarachchi.